5 tips to tackle your family history

 Family history organizing tip #3

 Stay focused on your goals.
 This is a similar tip to #1 above.
 It is very easy to get distracted when researching family history or tidying up boxes with materials so old you had forgotten their very existence.
 Walking down memory lane can be pleasurable but it can also be a significant distraction.
-Make sure you balance work and pleasure in order to make regular progress.

 Family history organizing tip #4